ant-design/ant-design-web3/docs/guide/contribute-icons.md

 ## Add icon svg

-Add new svg in `svgs` folder, file name should be the same as icon name, and use the kebab-case for file name.
+Add new svg in `svgs` folder, file name should be the same as icon name, and use the [kebab-case](https://developer.mozilla.org/en-US/docs/Glossary/Kebab_case) style for file name.

 If you need to use `id` or `classname` in svg, you need to add the prefix `ant-web3-icon-`.
 This is to prevent `svgo` from simplifying it, which causes the type to not be found.
 In svg, try to use the inline way to write styles, such as `fill: fff` for colors.